License under the Restaurant and Bar Act for the Temporary Sale of Alcohol on Special Occasions; Application

-If you want to operate a restaurant business (serving alcohol) that requires a permit only temporarily for a special reason, you will need a permit under restaurant law in accordance with Section 12 of the German Restaurant Act (GastG).
+If you wish to operate a restaurant business that requires a license (serving alcohol) only temporarily for a special occasion, you need a restaurant license under Section 12 of the Restaurant Act (GastG).

-Applying for permission to operate a temporary outdoor restaurant
+Apply for a permit to operate a temporary outdoor restaurant

-You can use this online application to apply for permission to operate a temporary outdoor restaurant.
+You can use this online application to apply for a permit to operate a temporary outdoor restaurant.

-Citizen-friendly and digital: simply complete this online application directly via your internet browser.
-In many cases, this will save you a trip to the authorities.
+Convenient and digital: Simply fill out this online application directly in your web browser.
+In many cases, this saves you a trip to the government office.

-Apply for permission to temporarily operate a restaurant in the building
+Apply for a permit to operate a temporary restaurant in the building

-You can use this online application to apply for permission to operate a temporary restaurant in the building.
+You can use this online application to apply for a permit to operate a temporary restaurant in the building.

-Citizen-friendly and digital: simply complete this online application directly via your internet browser.
-In many cases, this will save you a trip to the authorities.
+Convenient and digital: Simply fill out this online application directly in your web browser.
+In many cases, this saves you a trip to the government office.

-Applying for permission to operate a temporary restaurant outdoors and indoors
+Apply for a permit to operate a temporary restaurant business, both outdoors and indoors

-Citizen-friendly and digital: simply complete this online application directly via your internet browser.
-In many cases, this will save you a trip to the authorities.
+Convenient and digital: Simply fill out this online application directly in your web browser.
+In many cases, this saves you a trip to the government office.

-For every temporary serving of alcohol at an event (e.g. club, town, music festival, Christmas market), a so-called permit in accordance with § 12 GastG is required.
-This applies to showmen, established innkeepers who serve alcohol outside their restaurant, but also to clubs.
+For any temporary sale of alcohol at an event (e.g., a club festival, city festival, music festival, or Christmas market), a so-called permit under Section 12 of the GastG is required.
+This applies to fairground operators, licensed restaurant owners who serve alcohol outside their establishments, and clubs.

 Contact: